Readywriting/dooocurriculum/0generalinstructions.md

 Instructors are invited to add/remove questions and readings, as well as to change the ordering, and to tie the module topic to class topics as appropriate!

-All materials in this repository are licensed [CC BY-NC-SA 3.0 US](https://creativecommons.org/licenses/by-nc-sa/3.0/us/)
+Copyright 2017 UMW DTLT.
+All materials in this repository are licensed [CC BY-NC-SA 4.0 US](https://creativecommons.org/licenses/by-nc-sa/4.0/)